Devwarlt/r2md/README.md

+> 🚧 **Important!** This tool is still under development, must await for further updates.

 # R2MD: Rancher to Markdown [![license-badge]][license]
 This is a tool that wraps version details from all PODs on Rancher to Markdown using Python utilities with Selenium Web Driver.